theoneand33/pandora-sync/README.md

-# pandora-sync - share page and relay in one deployment
+# Pandora sync - share page and relay in one deployment

 This repository hosts the share page and the relay backend on one origin.
 Deploy it once on Vercel, Netlify, or Cloudflare Pages.